utopia-php/http/docs/Getting-Starting-Guide.md

 * ### Init

 init method is executed in the beginning when the program execution begins.
-Here’s an example of the init method, where the init method is executed for all groups indicated by the wildcard symbol `'*'`, adding headers to the `$response` object for each route.
+Here’s an example of the init method, where the init method is executed for all groups indicated by the wildcard symbol `'*'`.
 ```php
 App::init(function($response) {
    /*